 Pain Research Unit at Sydney Children's Hospital, Randwick

-The Pain Research Unit at Sydney Children’s Hospital, Randwick, is dedicated to improving the understanding, assessment and management of children’s acute and chronic pain through high quality interdisciplinary research.
+The Pain Research Unit is dedicated to improving the understanding, assessment and management of children’s acute and chronic pain through high quality interdisciplinary research.

-The Unit was established in the late 1980’s at a time when the field of paediatric pain was still very much in its infancy.
-Over the past 25 years the Unit has made significant, internationally-acknowledged contributions.
+The Unit was established in the late 1980s at a time when the field of paediatric pain management was in its infancy, and since then the Unit has made significant, internationally-acknowledged contributions.

 The Pain Research Unit is located within the Sydney Children’s Hospital and benefits from close interaction and collaboration between researchers and clinicians.
 The research team is part of the Department of Pain and Palliative Care.